Sunday, October 26, 2025

 The celebration never ends!

 As for the game, Frostburg was matched up against Concord from West Virginia.
 The Bobcats entered the day ranked 23rd nationally in Division II with a 4–0 record.
 They rolled to a 33–7 win to move to 5–0 on the season.
-A special shout-out to Frostburg tight end Max Heinemen—son of my high-school buddy Karl—who was in attendance.
+A special shout-out to Frostburg tight end Max Heineman—son of my high-school buddy Karl—who was in attendance.

 Final score